StuntStorm/amfoss-tasks/README.md

 ## About my tasks

-##### Initially I thought It was really going to be super hard. but to be honest, Its well documented (infact,mst of the answers are right there in the documents)
+##### Initially I thought It was really going to be super hard. but to be honest, Its well documented (infact,most of the answers are right there in the documents) , and well selected.
+As in the selection process itself all the important languages are covered which is amazing!.
+All the tasks I completed was with passion so everytime I get a positive outcome for a problem I have been working for a while.
+The happiness is remarkable, the relief and satisfaction of it being done is an amazing experience.
+70% of the tasks were straight forward and easy to complete but certain task consumed time and info.

 ## Who am I?